shilpagarg/WHdenovo/README.md

 ./spades_compile.sh
 ```

-For whatshap
+For WhatsHap
 ```
 cd trioasm/whatshap
 python setup.py build_ext -i
 cd ../whatshap_trioasm
 python setup.py build_ext -i
 ```
-Other required dependencies are bfc, parallel and GraphAligner, which can be installed with ```conda indall```
+Other required dependencies are [bfc](https://github.com/lh3/bfc), [parallel](https://www.gnu.org/software/parallel/) and [GraphAligner](https://github.com/maickrau/GraphAligner), which can be installed with ```conda install```.
+We adopt [Flye](https://github.com/fenderglass/Flye) as preset for the final assembly.
+Flye requires Python 2.x environment while our main pipeline requires python 3.x.
+Thus, before installing Flye, we strongly suggest preparing a virtual environment for it ```conda create --name flye```, and then ```conda install flye```.

-For some python packags, we suggest manully copying them into your local python environment.
+For some python packages, we suggest manully copying them into your local python environment.
 For example, if you are using Anaconda Python3.6:
 ```
 cd trioasm/dependence